Laysan: Discovery and early expeditions

-A United States government survey of Pacific Ocean geography in 1828 included the earlier whalers' reports, as well as a sighting of an island fitting Laysan's description by a Captain "Brigs".
-That might refer to Captain John Briggs of New Bedford, who could have come across the island as early as 1822.
 Various publications name Captain Stanyukovich, of the Russian ship Moller, as the discoverer of Laysan.
 Although he mapped the island in 1828, and attempted to name it for his ship, he was clearly there after the New Englanders, at least.

 In 1857, Captain John Paty, of the Manuokawai, annexed Laysan to the Kingdom of Hawaiʻi.

 The island had an economic value due to the presence of guano.
 In 1859, Captain Brooks, of the ship Gambia, traveled to the island and wrote that there was guano there, but "not of sufficient quantity to warrant any attempts to get it".
 Despite that, in 1890, George D. Freeth and Charles N. Spencer successfully petitioned the Kingdom of Hawaiʻi for permission to mine guano on Laysan and agreed to make royalty payments to the Kingdom.
 Around 100 ST were extracted per day.
 Given that, towards the end of the guano mining era, iron-hulled sailing ships had a capacity of 5000 ST, Laysan produced a shipload every two months.

 Working conditions at the guano mine were grueling.
 In August 1900, Japanese workers mutinied against the American management.
 The strike action turned to violence because of a language barrier.
 As a result, there were two deaths and two injuries.

 The publicity about Laysan attracted scientists and, in the next decade, many of the island's unique species were scientifically examined for the first time.
 However, the guano mining affected the island's ecosystem dramatically.
 Professor William Alanson Bryan of the Bernice P. Bishop Museum estimated that there were 10 million seabirds on Laysan in 1903 but, eight years later, the estimate was that there were little more than a million.
 In those eight years, the Pritchardia palms that were unique to Laysan, and the island's sandalwood trees (Santalum ellipticum), both became extinct.

 1894 marked the arrival of Laysan's most notorious inhabitant, German immigrant Max Schlemmer, who was the superintendent of the guano mining operation.
-He released domestic rabbits, Belgian hares, English hares and guinea pigs on the island, expecting them to multiply and provide supplies for a future meat-canning business.
+He released domestic rabbits, Belgian hares, European hares and even guinea pigs on the island, expecting them to multiply and provide supplies for a future meat-canning business.
 That had a disastrous effect on Laysan's indigenous flora and fauna.